ikalmikov16/Round-Robin-Process-Simulator/README.md

-# Python Round Robin Process Scheduler Simulator
+# Round Robin Process Scheduling Algorithm Simulator in Python

 This project simulates a Round Robin Process Scheduler depending on the user input.
 The user inputs the number of processes, quantum time, and context-switch time.